runtimeverification/k/k-distribution/k-tutorial/1_basic/03_parsing/README.md

 function, and the error message highlights exactly this&mdash;_Maybe attempted to evaluate a symbol with no rules?_

-We cannot interpret the program just yet, but we can _parse_ it.
+While we cannot interpret the program just yet, we can _parse_ it.
 To do this, run the command below from the same directory:

 ```